burl/inquire/README.md

 # inquire
 > A collection of common interactive command line user interfaces

-inquire attempts to replicate the look and feel of Node package [inquirer](https://www.npmjs.com/package/inquirer) for Go.
+inquire attempts to replicate the look and feel of the Node package [inquirer](https://www.npmjs.com/package/inquirer), but for Go.

 ## WIP